Filed Date: April 28, 1961

 Clearinghouse coding complete

-The Court ordered the State of Louisiana, the Registrar of Voters of East Carroll Parish, his deputies agents, officers, employees, and successors in office be enjoined from engaging in actions resulting in denying registration to eligible voters on the basis of race.
-The order prohibited the creation of exclusive means of identification requirements for certain races, and the defendants needed to file a progress report each month, including a list of new registrants, a list of transfers and statistical totals, and a list of the names, addresses, and races of all persons whose applications were rejected.
-The registration books and records also needed to be publicly available for inspection.
+The Court had jurisdiction pursuant to 42 U.S.C.A. § 1971(d), and the Attorney General had authorization under 42 U.S.C.A. § 1971(c) to stop the systemic denial of rights and privileges pursuant to 42 U.S.C. § 1971(a) and the 15th Amendment.
+The Registrar’s actions purposefully denied voter registration access on the basis of race by refusing to make reasonable inquiry to identify potential voters and rejecting reasonable proof of identification.
+The Court ordered the State of Louisiana; the Registrar of Voters of East Carroll Parish, the Registrar; the Registrar’s deputies, agents, officers, employees, and successors in office be enjoined from engaging in actions resulting in denying registration to eligible voters on the basis of race.
+This order prohibited the creation of exclusive means of identification requirements for certain races, and required defendants to file a progress report each month, including a list of new registrants, a list of transfers and statistical totals, and a list of the names, addresses, and races of all persons whose applications were rejected.
+Registration books and records also needed to be publicly available for inspection.

 Summary Authors